Farmed bird welfare science review

-The Victorian Department of Economic Development, Jobs, Transport and Resources (DEDJTR) commissioned an independent, peer-reviewed Farmed Bird Welfare Science Review.
+The department commissioned an independent, peer-reviewed Farmed Bird Welfare Science review:

-The review was written by the University of Bristol, which is world-renowned for its work in farmed bird welfare, and was independently peer-reviewed by Australian and New Zealand animal welfare scientists.
+The review was written by the University of Bristol, which is world-renowned for its work in farmed bird welfare.
+It was independently peer-reviewed by Australian and New Zealand animal welfare scientists.

 The review draws on existing publicly available, peer reviewed studies.
 It refers to a number of international poultry studies, so not all findings are applicable to current Victorian poultry husbandry practices.